Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

 where $M = \underset{i}{\max}\;\|\mathbf{V}_{S_i}^\dagger\mathbf{V}_{S_i^c}\|_{\infty}$.
 The MSE incurred by the proposed recovery algorithm can be written as

 This is achieved by setting the modulo threshold to

-\end{theorem} \begin{proof} See Appendix \ref{proof:appendix_C}. \end{proof} The intuition behind the result is that the range of $\mathrm{OF}$ and $b$ in Theorem \ref{theorem:MSE_guarantee} guarantees that the bounded noise added to the modulo residue pre-estimate $\tilde{z}^{(i)}[n]$ is within $(-\lambda',+\lambda')$.
-Since $\tilde{z}^{(i)}[n]$ are integer multiples of $2\lambda'$, the rounding operation maps all modulo residue pre-estimates $\tilde{z}^{(i)}[n]$ to the correct modulo residue $z^{(i)}[n]$.
-Consequently, only the quantization noise power term in equation \eqref{eq:MSE} appears in the MSE expression.
+\end{theorem} \begin{proof} See Appendix \ref{proof:appendix_C}. \end{proof} The intuition behind this result is that the sufficient conditions for $\mathrm{OF}$ and $b$ in Theorem \ref{theorem:MSE_guarantee} guarantee that the bounded noise added to the modulo residue pre-estimate $\tilde{z}^{(i)}[n]$ is within $(-\lambda',+\lambda')$.
+Since $\tilde{z}^{(i)}[n]$ are integer multiples of $2\lambda'$, the rounding operation maps all modulo residue pre-estimates $\tilde{z}^{(i)}[n]$ onto the correct modulo residue $z^{(i)}[n]$.
+Consequently, only the quantization noise power term in equation \eqref{eq:MSE} appears in the MSE.